craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 #### The Villas (4/rr)

-A tight neighborhood of dense apartments.
+A tight neighborhood of dense apartments and alleys.

 #### The Fields (4/rr)